-As reported previously, SARS conducted an audit over a number of years on Sasol Financing International Plc (SFI) which performs an off-shore treasury function for Sasol.
+From time to time, Sasol companies are involved in litigation, tax and similar proceedings in the normal course of business.
+Although the outcome of these claims and disputes cannot be predicted with certainty, a detailed assessment is performed on each matter, and a provision is recognised, or contingent liability disclosed, where appropriate in terms of International Financial Reporting Standards.
+As reported previously, the South African Revenue Service (SARS) conducted an audit over a number of years on SFI which performs an offshore treasury function for Sasol.
 The audit culminated in the issuance of revised assessments in respect of the 2002 to 2012 tax years and the dispute relates to the place of effective management of SFI.
 SFI has co-operated fully with SARS during the course of the audit relating to these assessments.
-The potential tax exposure is R2,4 billion (including interest and penalties as at 30 June 2019), which is disclosed as a contingent liability, and was reduced from the R3,2 billion previously reported, due to the reduction of the penalties applied by SARS.
+The potential tax exposure is R2,5 billion (including interest and penalties as at 30 June 2020), which is disclosed as a contingent liability.

-SFI, in consultation with its tax and legal advisors, does not support the basis of these additional assessments for all the years of assessment.
-Accordingly, SFI lodged an objection and appeal in the Tax Court against the revised assessments.
-SFI and SARS have, however, come to a mutual agreement that the appeal and related Tax Court processes will be held in abeyance pending the outcome of the judicial review application noted below.
+SFI lodged an objection and appeal in the Tax Court against the revised assessments.
+SFI and SARS have come to a mutual agreement that the appeal and related Tax Court processes will be held in abeyance pending the outcome of the judicial review application noted below.